How to Sell Designs on Canva and Actually Make Money

 a) Join the Canva Creator Program

 To succeed here, you need originality.
 Canva doesn’t accept duplicate work that looks like any other template.
 Instead, carve out your own unique niche – think bold Instagram Stories templates for beauty influencers, clean resumes for corporate professionals, or light-colored classroom posters for teachers.
+Honestly, this is where most beginners get stuck.
+They submit generic designs that look good but don’t stand out enough to get accepted.

 Best ways to get accepted: